dudualtmann/Wissen/Readme.md

  ###### *DISCLAIMER*: The Website is in Portuguese and all pages are responsible, but to spare space in the `Readme.md` not all pictures were shown.

 **Index page**<br>
- - `Here you can see the home page with different call to actions for Students and Instructors`<br>
+ - `Here you can see the home page with different call to actions for Students and Instructors`<br><br>
 ![Imagem1](https://user-images.githubusercontent.com/70068324/201413004-dd2afac8-671d-4843-b4b2-30c54730ae17.png)
 ![Imagem2](https://user-images.githubusercontent.com/70068324/201413040-b4af507b-73c9-48e3-ac3f-b4e7ef13bdd0.png)
 ![Imagem3](https://user-images.githubusercontent.com/70068324/201413051-50033386-f780-4549-9498-d1dde53f1c72.png)